Eschatologue/CM_wiki/docs/spells/9th-level.md

 You might be able to achieve something beyond the scope of the above examples.
 State your wish to the DM as precisely as possible.
 The DM has great latitude in ruling what occurs in such an instance; the greater the wish, the greater the likelihood that something goes wrong.
 This spell might simply fail, the effect you desire might only be partly achieved, or you might suffer some unforeseen consequence as a result of how you worded the wish.
 For example, wishing that a villain were dead might propel you forward in time to a period when that villain is no longer alive, effectively removing you from the game.
 Similarly, wishing for a legendary magic item or artifact might instantly transport you to the presence of the item's current owner.

 The stress of casting this spell to produce any effect other than duplicating another spell weakens you.
 After enduring that stress, each time you cast a spell until you finish a long rest, you take  1d10 necrotic damage per level of that spell.
 This damage can't be reduced or prevented in any way.
 In addition, your Strength drops to 3, if it isn't 3 or lower already, for  2d4 days.
 For each of those days that you spend resting and doing nothing more than light activity, your remaining recovery time decreases by 2 days.
 Finally, there is a @chance 33|||Unable to cast again!|Able to cast again chance that you are unable to cast wish ever again if you suffer this stress.

+### Time Ravage
+*9th-level necromancy*

+**Casting Time:** :rsc-action: **Action**
+**Range:** 90 feet
+**Components:** V, S, M (an hourglass filled with diamond dust worth at least 5,000 gp, which the spell consumes)
+**Duration:** Instantaneous

+You target a creature you can see within range, putting its physical form through the devastation of rapid aging.
+The target must make a Constitution saving throw, taking 10d12 necrotic damage on a failed save, or half as much damage on a successful one.
+If the save fails, the target also ages to the point where it has only 30 days left before it dies of old age.
+In this aged state, the target has disadvantage on attack rolls, ability checks, and saving throws, and its walking speed is halved.
+Only the *wish* spell or the *greater restoration* cast with a 9th-level spell slot can end these effects and restore the target to its previous age.

+### Ravenous Void
+*9th-level evocation*

+**Casting Time:** :rsc-action: **Action**
+**Range:** 1000 feet
+**Components:** V, S, M (a small, nine-pointed star made of iron)
+**Duration:** Concentration, up to 1 minute

+You create a 20-foot-radius sphere of destructive gravitational force centered on a point you can see within range.
+For the spell's duration, the sphere and any space within 100 feet of it are difficult terrain, and nonmagical objects fully inside the sphere are destroyed if they aren't being worn or carried.

+When the sphere appears and at the start of each of your turns until the spell ends, unsecured objects within 100 feet of the sphere are pulled toward the sphere's center, ending in an unoccupied space as close to the center as possible.

+A creature that starts its turn within 100 feet of the sphere must succeed on a Strength saving throw or be pulled straight toward the sphere's center, ending in an unoccupied space as close to the center as possible.
+A creature that enters the sphere for the first time on a turn or starts its turn there takes 5d10 force damage and is restrained until it is no longer in the sphere.
+If the sphere is in the air, the restrained creature hovers inside the sphere.
+A creature can use its action to make a Strength check against your spell save DC, ending this restrained condition on itself or another creature in the sphere that it can reach.
+A creature reduced to 0 hit points by this spell is annihilated, along with any nonmagical items it is wearing or carrying.